Student Employment Opportunities

 - Other documents as described in USCIS Form I-9

 New student employees may not begin working until all new hire tasks have been completed.

-Please be advised that students are employed on a quarter by quarter basis.
+Please be advised that students are employed on a quarter-by-quarter basis.
 Generally, a student may expect to continue in a position for the regular academic year.
-However, continued employment is based on the library's needs, budget and the student employee's ability to meet departmental performance standards.
+However, continued employment is based on the Library's needs and budget, and the student employee's ability to meet departmental performance standards.

 For additional information regarding student positions, please contact Library Human Resources.